Locations

 Consider SAP CRM again: suppose you integrate a call center system that dumps thousands of new customer contacts into SAP CRM.
 If SAP CRM’s license metric (in your case) is something like several customers or interactions, you will suddenly have a surge.

-To mitigate cost surprises, companies should strictly govern integrations: ensure any data coming into SAP is accounted for in license terms.
 Use SAP’s estimation tools to quantify the creation of digital access documents.
-If moving to S/4HANA, evaluate whether switching to document-based licensing makes economic sense for your usage patterns.
+When considering a move to S/4HANA, assess whether switching to document-based licensing is economically viable given your usage patterns.

-The strategy should involve IT architecture and licensing teams to choose an approach that meets business needs without undue licensing costs.
-For example, some companies might offload certain high-volume processes to avoid expensive SAP engines, whereas others bring everything into SAP for integration benefits and accept the cost.
+For example, some companies might offload certain high-volume processes to avoid the expense of using SAP engines.
+In contrast, others bring everything into SAP for integration benefits and accept the associated costs.

 Performance and Technical Upgrades:

-A subtle cost driver can be technical.
-SAP’s engines scale not only with business activity but sometimes with technical requirements.
 A prime example is the SAP HANA database runtime license.
 If you run S/4HANA on-premise, you typically need a HANA database license.
-SAP often licenses HANA runtime by the memory (RAM) allocated to the database (or sometimes by CPU cores).
+SAP often licenses the HANA runtime by the memory (RAM) allocated to the database (or sometimes by the number of CPU cores).

 Another technical driver is server upgrades.
-If an engine is licensed by CPU cores (some older metrics or specific products use this), adding more cores to your server for better throughput could mean you need more engine licenses.
-SAP Adaptive Server or certain processing engines historically had such metrics.
+If an engine is licensed by CPU cores (some older metrics or specific products use this metric), adding more cores to your server for improved throughput may require additional engine licenses.

 Also, suppose you switch from a legacy database to HANA.
 In that case, you might face new licensing (SAP gives some conversion credits, but HANA runtime is often pricier than older DB licenses, albeit more capable).

-In summary, monitor infrastructure changes and data growth.
-Conduct regular sizing exercises for systems like HANA and plan capacity increases in advance, including license costs.
 It can help to negotiate an upgrade band in your contract—e.g., a fixed price for an extra 100 GB of HANA memory if taken within 2 years—so you have predictability.

 SAP’s sales team often likes to bundle such expansions during initial purchase or renewal, sometimes at a discount, because it secures future revenue.
-Use that to your advantage to lock in lower rates for planned expansions, rather than buying ad-hoc later at potentially higher list prices.
+Use that to your advantage to lock in lower rates for planned expansions, rather than buying ad hoc later at potentially higher list prices.

-Compliance Penalties and True-Up Costs: One of the most painful “cost” drivers is finding out you’re out of compliance.
+One of the most painful “cost” drivers is finding out you’re out of compliance.
 If an SAP audit reveals that you’ve exceeded your licensed metrics for an engine, you will likely incur a true-up bill and potentially back maintenance on the overused portion.
-This tends to be far more expensive than if you had planned the increase and purchased licenses normally.

-In worst cases, if indirect use was unlicensed, SAP might charge list price penalties or require moving to the digital access model moving forward.
 Indirect access penalties (pre-Digital Access resolution) were notoriously large because SAP would say each external user or each document should have had a license.

 Maintaining compliance is the best way to avoid this cost category because it’s essentially an unbudgeted expense.